Beal scores 44 again as Wizards beat Timberwolves 137-116

-MINNEAPOLIS (AP)As coach Scott Brooks rattled off the things he was happy about in Washington’s 137-116 win over the Minnesota Timberwolves on Friday night – Moritz Wagner’s best game in the NBA, improved defense in the second half – he didn’t even mention Bradley Beal’s second straight 44-point performance until he was prompted.

-“I forgot about Brad,” Brooks said.
-“He’s a stud.
-He brings it every night.”
+MINNEAPOLIS (AP)Bradley Beal scored 44 points for the second straight game and the Washington Wizards snapped a three-game losing streak with a 137-116 win over the short-handed Minnesota Timberwolves on Friday night.

-The Wizards have grown accustomed to Beal carrying the load on offense, as he did once again on 15-of-22 shooting.
-It was the third 40-point outburst this season for the All-Star guard, who has topped 30 five times in his last seven games.
+It was the third 40-point game of the season for Beal, who has topped 30 five times in his last seven games.
+His 44 points came on 15-of-22 shooting.

-It was Wagner’s big game, though, that helped set the tone for Washington.

-The things Wagner did on the defensive end were the talk of Washington’s postgame locker room.
-The second-year center drew three charges to help spark the Wizards’ defense in the first half.

-“Those are energy boosts,” Beal said.
-“Those are smart plays, getting Karl-Anthony Towns in foul trouble and trying to make it difficult and frustrating guys.
-He’s really good at that.”

-Wagner and the Wizards dominated Minnesota down low all night.
-Washington scored 76 points in the paint, a season high.
+Washington dominated Minnesota down low all night.
+The Wizards scored 76 points in the paint, a season high.

-Towns, celebrating his 24th birthday, led the Timberwolves with 36 points.
-Minnesota’s star big man, who missed the first meeting with Washington this season while serving a two-game suspension, scored 19 in the second quarter.
+Minnesota big man Karl-Anthony Towns, celebrating his 24th birthday, led the Timberwolves with 36 points.
+Towns, who missed the first meeting with Washington this season while serving a two-game suspension, scored 19 in the second quarter.

-Neither team played much defense in the first half, as Washington led 76-73 at halftime.
-The Wizards held Minnesota to 43 second-half points.

-“Second half came and we continued to not play the defense we wanted to play and we just couldn’t match them bucket for bucket,” Towns said.
-“And that’s why the game got out of hand.��

 The Timberwolves were without leading scorer Andrew Wiggins, who missed the game due to personal reasons.
 Wiggins was averaging a team-high 25.9 points through the first 11 games of the season.

-Wiggins had been especially effective over his last six games, averaging 31.6 points.
+Wiggins had been especially effective over his last six games, in which he averaged 31.6 points.

-“Obviously, our thoughts and prayers are with him and we did miss him,” Minnesota coach Ryan Saunders said.
+Washington led by 12 in the first half and took a 13-point lead early in the fourth quarter on a 3-pointer by Wagner.

 As the Timberwolves adjusted their lineup in Wiggins’ absence, point guard Jeff Teague stepped back into the starting five after coming off the bench Wednesday against San Antonio.
 He had 13 points and 11 assists.